 Floodplain management regulations means this PUD district ordinance and other zoning ordinances, subdivision regulations, building codes, health regulations, special purpose ordinances, and other applications of police power which control development in flood-prone areas.
 This term describes federal, state, or local regulations in any combination thereof, which provide standards for preventing and reducing flood loss and damage.
-Floodplain management regulations are also referred to as floodplain regulations, floodplain ordinance, flood damage prevention ordinance, and floodplain management requirements.
+Floodplain management regulations are also referred to as floodplain regulations, floodplain ordinance, flood damage prevention ordinance, and floodplain management regulations are also referred to as floodplain management regulations.